civictechdc/repower-dmv/README.md

     <details>
     <summary><h3>Developing locally on MacOS</h3></summary>

+  - Nodejs

-  - You'll need to have Nodejs installed locally.
+  You'll need to have Nodejs installed locally.
 See [.tool-versions](./.tool-versions) for the version.

+  I use [asdf](https://asdf-vm.com/) to manage my tool versions but you could also use `n`, `nvm`, or specific versions of `Nodejs`.

   - Install dependencies